Walerian Pańko

 Janusz Walerian Pańko (born.
 October 8, 1941 in Turze Pole – October 7, 1991 in Słostowice) was a Polish lawyer, and professor of legal science.
-An activist of the democratic opposition during the People's Republic of Poland, a member of the Sejm of the Republic of Poland (X term), he died while serving as president of NIK, Poland's Supreme Audit Office, under suspicious circumstances.
+An activist of the democratic opposition during the People's Republic of Poland, a member of the Sejm of the Republic of Poland (X term), he died while serving as president of the NIK, Poland's Supreme Audit Office.

 Political involvement

 In October 1980 he became a member of the independent trade union "Solidarity".
 In 1980-1981 he served as Advisor to the solidarity and independent trade union individual farmers "solidarity" during the peasant strikes in Rzeszów and Lower Ustrzyki (he was a co-author of the Ustrzycko agreements).
 Organized Network Of Company "Solidarity" Of The Leading Work Of Silesia.
 He presided over a team of Social Agriculture Legislative Council.
 After the introduction of the martial law in Poland 1981-1983, he was imprisoned from December 13, 1981 to January 16, 1982.
 Protesting against the actions of the public authorities in February 1982 with the PZPR.
 He was a participant in the work of the Centre on civil legislative initiatives of solidarity.